OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Analysis

 \subsection{Full-Spectrum Detection}

-\textbf{Full-spectrum detection poses challenge for current detectors.} This can be seen in \cref{fig:fsood_results}, where the near-OOD AUROC of most methods decreases by >10\% on ImageNet-1K (similar trend holds for far-OOD; see full results \href{\fullresults}{here}).
+\textbf{Full-spectrum detection poses challenge for current detectors.} This can be seen in \Cref{fig:fsood_results}, where the near-OOD AUROC of most methods decreases by >10\% on ImageNet-1K (similar trend holds for far-OOD; see full results via the link in \Cref{fn_fullresults}).
 The performance drop suggests that \textit{existing OOD detectors can be sensitive to the non-semantic covariate shift and are likely to flag covariate-shifted ID samples as OOD}.

 Such behaviour is not ideal because: 1) It does not align with human perception/decision (\eg, a human annotator classifying \texttt{dog} and \texttt{car} wouldn't mark a covariate-shifted dog image as something unknown or novel).
-2) It can harm the classifier's generalization capability on covariate-shifted ID data, as often times it is assumed that the classifier would refrain from making predictions when the sample is identified as OOD (or at least the OOD flag associated with the prediction would indicate its unreliability).
+2) It can harm the classifier's generalization capability on covariate-shifted ID data, as in practice it is often assumed that the classifier would refrain from making predictions when the sample is identified as OOD (or at least the OOD flag associated with the prediction would indicate its unreliability).
 As a result, we firmly believe that full-spectrum detection is an important open problem for ensuring human-model alignment and the model's practical reliability.
 One method that stands out in this resort is MOS \cite{mos21cvpr}, which utilizes a two-level semantic hierarchy to facilitate classification and OOD detection.
 MOS exhibits the smallest performance drop when changing from standard to full-spectrum detection (from 72.85\% to 66.17\% in AUROC) and serves as a strong baseline for future works to tackle full-spectrum detection.